Canon 4000D vs G1X Mark II

-Both the 4000D and the G1X Mark II are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the 4000D does not have a direct predecessor.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 4000D better than the Canon G1 X Mark II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.